v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     -   Contains specific languages: **On**

-        You should already know the languages that you want to filter.
+        If you plan to use this setting, you should already know the languages that you want to filter.
 In the blank field that appears below the **Contains specific languages** field, enter the first letter of a language that you want to filter.
         This will display all languages that start with that letter (as well as any languages that contain that letter within the name of the language).

         Enter a letter and then select a language with the letter in it that you want to filter.
 Repeat this step for a couple of languages.

+	**Important:** We obviously can't implement this feature in this lab, but this exercise enables to see where this setting can be implemented (which is the same for the next setting as well).

     -   From these countries: **On**

-		You should already know the countries/regions that you want to filter.
+	Again, if you plan to use this setting, you should already know the countries/regions that you want to filter.
 In the blank field that appears below the **From these countries** field, enter the first letter of a country/region that you want to filter.
 This will display all countries/regions that start with that letter (as well as any countries/regions that contain that letter within the name of the country/region).

 	Enter a letter and then select a country/region with the letter in it that you want to filter.
 Repeat this step for a couple of countries/regions.

 6. Select **Save**.